Darun47/Hospital-Inpatient-Discharges-Dashboard/README.md

 ### Project Overview

-This project presents an interactive dashboard built using Python, Streamlit, Pandas, and Plotly to analyze hospital inpatient discharge data.
+This project is build to present an interactive dashboard using Python, Streamlit, Pandas, and Plotly to analyze hospital inpatient discharge data.
-The goal is to help hospital administrators, clinicians, and operations managers understand patient discharge patterns and improve decision-making through data insights.
+The goal of this project was to help hospital administrators, clinicians, and operations managers understand patient discharge patterns and improve decision-making through data insights.

 ### Features